 it is most likely owing to them that pulpits became so important that they were richly decorated; the order was granted permission to act by Pope Honorius III in 1217.

 A few years earlier in 1209 Pope Innocent III had granted authority to the order founded by St. Francis of Assisi: the Pope had at first regarded the preaching of St. Francis with suspicion because his call for poverty and humility seemed an indirect criticism to the political role of the pope.
 The first Franciscan convent in Rome was located at S. Francesco a Ripa, a small building in a remote location in Trastevere, but the new order grew so quickly and became so popular that in 1249 Pope Innocent IV granted the Franciscans the church of S. Maria in Aracoeli which was located near the town hall on the Campidoglio hill.
 The church was largely rebuilt and work ended by the end of the century: it became (and still is) very dear to the Romans.

 In many parts of Europe the erection of a large cathedral had been the symbol of the wealth and importance achieved by a town.
 In Italy cathedrals were (and still are) more familiarly called duomo, after the Latin domus (house).
 In Rome the large basilicas could not be regarded as a duomo, notwithstanding their size and magnificence, because they were too remote from the city centre.
 S. Maria in Aracoeli, which was visible from every corner of Papal Rome, became a sort of duomo and the site of a yearly blessing of the City.

 Charles of Anjou was an ambitious man and from being a vassal to the pope he soon

-became the lord of Rome placing his men at the head of the administration of Rome (he had been appointed Roman senator by Pope Urban IV).
+became the lord of Rome placing his men at the head of the administration of Rome (he had been appointed Senator of Rome by Pope Urban IV).
 Pope Clement IV died in Viterbo without having

 ever been able to set foot in Rome.
 The election of his successor took place in